Join the practice

 Your registration will be with the practice rather than with a particular doctor, although you will be given a 'named GP'.
 Dr Drury will be the named GP for patients whose surname begins with the letters A - L, and Dr Kirkaldy will be the named GP for patients whose surname begins with the letters M - Z. Named GPs have been introduced to ensure all patients have a dedicated individual who is responsible for their care.
 However you are always free to choose whichever doctor you would like to see.

-It is important that you inform us if you change your name, address or telephone number.
+It is very important that you inform us if you change your name, address or telephone number.
+Your health may be at risk if we need to contact you and all our contact details are out of date.

 Please be aware, you may be asked for proof of UK residency and entitlement to NHS Services.